 Exercises and games, like those in the Follow That Dot game pack, help stimulate and activate the right brain’s visual imaging and mass memory capabilities and create strong connections to the left brain’s conscious recall functions.
 Speed reading is your child’s ability to store the “image” of pages or blocks of text through the subconscious right brain, and then recall the information from those pages through the conscious left brain.

-Click here to find out about our Follow That Dot Eye Tracking Speed Reading Games for young children to adults.
+Click here to find out more about our Memory Magic Follow That Dot game pack for children.